OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-20.md

 ## 1 Kings 20:26

-In the spring, Ben-hadad mustered the Arameans and went up to Aphek to fight against Israel.
+When spring arrived, Ben-hadad gathered the Arameans and went up to Aphek to engage Israel in battle.

 ## 1 Kings 20:27